 For another part of the study, volunteers described the smell of the library at St. Paul’s Cathedral in London, where tourists often comment on the scent.
 Participants filled out questionnaires as soon as they walked into the space, before their noses could get used to the scent.
 First they rated the intensity and appeal of the library, then picked out individual smells.
 The volunteers marked if they could sense any of the 21 smells the researchers picked out from a VOC analysis, and could fill in the blank with their own descriptions too.

 The library scents were decidedly different from the book aromas.
 All seven of those volunteers said the library smelled woody, and most described it as smoky and earthy.
+Aside from the smell, reading books has many benefits.

 Noticing scents isn’t just a way of figuring out where you are—it’s also a way to reach long-forgotten memories.
 “Our sense of smell is very close to the memory center in the human brain, and therefore we very often associate memories with certain smells very powerfully and very strongly,” study author Matija Strlič tells Popular Science.
 “Very often smell triggers old memories that we otherwise couldn’t trigger.
 It is one of the reasons smell plays such an important role in how we experience heritage.”